scchess/Mana/README.md

 ## Quickstart

+This program requests the following dependencies:

+* Samtool
+* Pysam
+* bedtools

-This program requests a few dependencies.
-The dependencies can be installed manually, however, the best option is to run it with `docker`.
+The dependencies can be installed manually, however, an alternative is `docker`.

 * Download docker from https://docs.docker.com/get-docker
 * Start a terminal and type `docker`.
 Make sure `docker` is running.